-The AP Art and Design digital submission web application becomes available in November 2019.
+The AP Art and Design digital submission web application becomes available in November each year.
 We recommend you start uploading images as soon as you can, so both you and your teacher can monitor the development of your portfolio.

 Make sure you have your school code, teacher key, and AP ID.

-Your school code and teacher key should be supplied by your teacher or AP coordinator in November.
+Your school code and teacher key should be supplied by your teacher or AP coordinator in November (or at the beginning of the semester for second-semester courses).
 If you don’t know your AP ID, you can get it by signing in to My AP.

 Sign in to the web application.

-Go to AP Art and Design Digital Submission and sign in using the same username and password that you use for your My AP account.
+Go to AP Art and Design Digital Submission and sign in or create an account.

 Set up your access to the web application.